bradhe/when-can-i-travel/README.md

 ## What is this project?

-The travel industry is in shambles right now.
-Tourism has basically halted globally and there's very little information available on when and how it'll get started again.
-Despite the lack of opportunity, millions of people are just _waiting_ to get back out there and start traveling again.

-Information and (perhaps more importantly) authoritative recommendations regarding travel has been basically non-existant.
+People (myself included) are itching to travel but information and, perhaps more importantly, authoritative recommendations regarding travel and tourism has been basically non-existant.
 It's on us, the travellers, to figure it out and keep ourselves informed.

 This project is an attempt to start gathering information about travel, tourism, and the politics surrounding it to make informed decisions and